 Macros

-An automatic macros substitution feature may be very handy, for example, when creating multiple files via Cinegy Convert.
-Naming such files in an automated manner helps to avoid file name conflicts and maintain the logical structure of the storage.
-This article explains how to use different macros and where they are applicable.
+An automatic macros substitution feature can be especially useful when, for example, creating multiple files via Cinegy Convert.
+Automated file naming helps prevent name conflicts and maintain a logical storage structure.
+This article explains how to use various macros in Cinegy products and where they apply.

 Supported Macro Types